hsynercn/tutorials-all-paths/BookNotes/Procedural Generation in Game Design/Section_1/Chapter_1_When_and_Why_to_Use_Procedural_Generation.md

-## When and Why to Use Procedural Generation
+## Chaper 1 When and Why to Use Procedural Generation

 Procedural Generation Techniques(PCG) are now used widely through game design and development.From content drafting to on-the-fly generation, graphical effects to responsive narrative.